Computer Hardware & System Components

 The Motherboard

 The motherboard connects all hardware components together.
-It provides communication pathways between:
+It provides communication pathways between devices and distributes power throughout the system.

 • CPU